yetanotherco/aligned-layer/claim_contracts/README.md

 To upgrade a contract, first make sure you pause the contract if it's not paused already (NOTE: the erc20 cannot be paused, the claim contract can though).
 Once that's done, clone the `aligned_layer` repo and go into the `claim_contracts` directory:

+> [!NOTE]
+> The ERC20 cannot be paused.
+Only the claimable airdrop proxy can be paused.

 ```
 git clone git@github.com:yetanotherco/aligned_layer.git && cd aligned_layer/claim_contracts
 ```